Collapsible and Hidden Content SEO Best Practices

 There’s almost certainly a pre-cooked accordion tool on your CMS of choice – but hold up!
 It’s never that easy, is it?

-There is one curveball here.
-Many accordions are not perceivable by screen readers, which are used by visually impaired individuals and more.
-Web accessibility remains one development area overlooked by too many developers (but not Oneupweb), especially teams building pages with pre-built templates or blocks.
+There is another curveball here.
+In addition to being practically invisible to AI crawlers, many accordions are not perceivable by screen readers, which are used by visually impaired individuals and more.
+Web accessibility remains an area overlooked by too many developers (but not Oneupweb), especially by teams building pages with pre-built templates or blocks.

 Building Accordions in JavaScript